 Given some of us working on the Transhuman House are fans of Soylent, we reached out to them and asked if they would be interested in helping with the project and as it turns out they were.
 We are excited to welcome them as a Sponsor.
 That being said, what is ‘Soylent’ and why did we want something like this at the Transhuman House for Guests to try?

-While the Transhuman Home is purely about secular transhumanism we thought it would be fun call our weekly volunteer night after a popular Mormon culture thing called “Family Home Evening” given our location.
+While the Transhuman Home is purely about secular transhumanism, we thought, given our location, it would be fun name our weekly volunteer night after a popular Mormon cultural thing called “Family Home Evening”.
 I apologize to any Mormons offended by our Tuesday night Transhuman Home Evening but there it is.

-One of the goals of the Transhuman House is to study how people deal with living in small homes as you might see in a high-density high-tech project such as the New Vistas Communities in part sponsored by Hall Labs.
-At the Transhuman House, we are asking guests to fill out a study form about their experience and we hope to collect the data over time to understand better the dynamics of these kinds of living environments.
+One of the goals of the Transhuman House is to study how people deal with living in small homes.
+The type you might see in a high-density high-tech project such as the New Vistas Communities, in part sponsored by Hall Labs.
+At the Transhuman House, we are asking guests to fill out a study form about their experience and we hope to collect the data over time to better understand the dynamics of these kinds of living environments.

 Last MTA meeting I went to I was speaking with Lincoln Cannon about his new company “Thrivious” and their Nootropic stack.

 I have been taking a Nootropic stack for some time and have read a lot of material on them.
 I’ve tried tDCS along with it and Nootropics like Piracetam and Aniracetam on top of the regular Continue reading “Nootropics and Thrivous – At The Transhuman House”